LinusThorsell/LinusThorsell/README.md

 * Contributing to [BetaFlight](https://github.com/betaflight/).
 * Looking for new repositories to contribute to.

-🌱 I’m currently learning
-* TypeScript and Preact

 ⚡ Fun fact about me
-I made my first program when I was 13. ( Note to my overly proud younger self, it was an absolutely garbage game )
+I made my first program when I was 13.
+( Note to my overly proud younger self, it was an absolutely garbage game )

 📫 How to reach me
-Best bet is on [LinkedIn](https://www.linkedin.com/in/linus-thorsell/) or on Discord Linus#3129
+Best bet is on [LinkedIn](https://www.linkedin.com/in/linus-thorsell/)
+or on Discord Linus#3129

 What now? my readme is over... :(